epfml/disco/README.md

 # Disco - Decentralized Collaborative Machine Learning

 Disco enables collaborative and privacy-preserving training of machine learning models.
-DeAI offers both decentralized and federated learning.
+Disco offers both decentralized and federated learning.
 Disco is easy-to-use mobile & web code.
-Disco supports both federated and distributed learning.
-The latest version of Disco is currently running on the following link, [directly in your browser](https://epfml.github.io/disco/), for mobile and desktop:
+The latest version of Disco is always running on the following link, [directly in your browser](https://epfml.github.io/disco/), for mobile and desktop:

 :rocket: https://epfml.github.io/disco/ :rocket: